JAGFx/ets2-dashboard-skin/README.md

 3. Set the `Tiles location` (Menu > Config > Map's options > Map > Tile location) to `Local`
 4. Restart the app
 5. And that's it !

+> Please note all tiles was picked up from [mike-koch / ets2-mobile-route-advisor](https://github.com/mike-koch/ets2-mobile-route-advisor).
+I'm not (yet) able to generate tiles for ETS2 (Base map and Promod map) or ATS (Base map or Promod).
+I've not all the DLC for it.
+If you're interested to participate, send me a message.
+>
+> I'm work on side project to be able to update map tiles myself.

 ## Know issues